phetsims/graphing-quadratics/doc/implementation-notes.md

 PhET-specific terminology:

 * alternative vertex form - see [model.md](https://github.com/phetsims/graphing-quadratics/blob/master/doc/model.md)
-* erase button - button with an eraser icon, used to erase the saved line
+* erase button - button with an eraser icon, used to erase the saved curve
 * graph contents - everything that is displayed on the graph, excluding the grid and axes
 * 'hide graph contents' button - button with an eyeball icon that shows/hides the graph contents
 * interactive quadratic - the quadratic that the user can interact with, via sliders, pickers, and/or manipulators
 * manipulator - shaded sphere that appears on the graph, used to change some aspect of the interactive quadratic
-* saved quadratic - a saved state of the interactive quadratic, appears on the graph as a gray line
+* saved curve - the saved state of the interactive quadratic, appears on the graph as a gray line
 * save button - button with a camera, used to create the saved quadratic

 ## Common Patterns